oorbeng/oorbeng.github.io/src/pages/about.md

 I use Obsidian for PKM, I'm interested in programming and ML with Python, and I also enjoy reading books, listening to podcasts and watching movies (fading away).
 I'm currently reading Medicine in school.

+It's hard to find the right picture for stuff like this, so I put this here instead.

 <div>
   <img src="/assets/picture.jpg" class="sm:w-1/2 mx-auto" alt="Pencil drawing of a man/boy resting his arms on a chair">
 </div>